hashicorp/terraform-website/content/source/docs/enterprise/capacity.html.md

 The required CPU resources for an individual Terraform run vary considerably, but in general they are a much more minor factor than memory due to Terraform mostly waiting on IO from APIs to return.

-Our rule of thumb is 10 Terraform runs per CPU core, with 2 CPU cores allocated for the base PTFE services.
+Our rule of thumb is 10 Terraform runs per CPU core, with 2 CPU cores allocated for the base Terraform Enterprise services.
 So an 8-core instance with 8GB of memory could comfortably run 20 Terraform runs, if the runs are allocated the default 256 MB each.